"Frogs in every shape and size that stare with nictitating eyes.

 - Flexibility — Tailor fit and finish that best achieves a desired look, feel, and performance.

-Project Frog has always looked to leverage technology to develop high quality prefabricated building systems, and Autodesk products have always been core products in that effort from a design, manufacturing, and delivery perspective.
+Project Frog has always looked to leverage technology to develop high-quality prefabricated building systems, and Autodesk products have always been core products in that effort from a design, manufacturing, and delivery perspective.
 As Project Frog's building system product evolved, they found it necessary to build out their own in-house software to fully realize a scalable, mass-customized approach to industrialized construction.
 Integration with Autodesk products has and will always be an integral part of that technology development effort.
-That is what lead to Project Frog's adoption of Autodesk Forge.
+That is what led to Project Frog's adoption of Autodesk Forge.

 Autodesk Forge is our collection of Application Program Interfaces (APIs) that we use to develop our own web services.
 As part of our Forge efforts, we share those APIs (including documentation and code samples) with customers and 3rd party developers (the Forge community) that want to leverage years' worth of legacy and current data associated with projects.
 As a continuation of their development efforts and a member of the Forge community, Project Frog is able to leverage cloud technologies to push tighter integration between their own internally developed web tools and core Autodesk applications (particularly around Revit and Fusion).